Some notes on the Star class

 ||4001–20 have apertures in the bottom section, 4021 onward are solid.

 Some engines ran with 3500g Collett tenders.
-It is also reported that some locos ran with the rare Dean 4000g tenders.
+Some locos ran with the rare Dean 4000g tenders.
 4043 ran with the unique Collett 8-wheeled tender at one stage.

 |Brass beading on splashers